RESONANCE-NETWORK/.github/profile/README.md

 ## 🤝 Contributors

 RESONANCE.
 NETWORK is powered by its community.
-We welcome contributions in many forms — code, design, documentation, testing, storytelling, and more.
+We welcome contributions in many forms — 💻 code, 🎨 design, 📖 documentation, 🧪 testing, 💡 ideas, and more.

 ### 👥 Contributors Wall